shaundon/codakuma-website/_posts/2020-06-05-personal-best-3.markdown

 ---
-layout: page
+layout: blog
 title: "Personal Best 3"
 permalink: /personal-best-3/
 description: "What time is it?
 Time to check your workouts on your Apple Watch!"
 image: "/assets/post-images/personal-best-3-screenshots.png"
 tags: apps personal-best
 ---

 I know, I know.
 Two major version bumps in seven days.
 It wasn't intentional.